 - A. Insurance Coverage.
-IES shall obtain, on its own behalf, insurance in the amount required by the Contract.
-The Academy, IES, and when necessary, LSSU will be named as additional named insured, consistent with the requirements of the Contract.
-In addition, the Academy shall maintain an umbrella liability policy of two million dollars (\$2,000,000.00) with IES listed as an additional insured.
+IES shall obtain, on its own behalf, insurance in the amount required by the Academy's Contract.
+The Academy, IES, and when necessary, LSSU will be named as an additional named insured.
+In addition, the Academy shall maintain an umbrella liability policy of two million dollars (52,000,000.00) with IES listed as an additional insured.
 The building and related capital facilities remain the responsibility of IES and IES shall cover its property with insurance.
 Each party shall, upon request, present evidence to the other that it maintains the requisite insurance in compliance with the provisions of this paragraph.
-Each party shall comply with any information or reporting requirements required by other party's insurer(s), to the extent reasonably practicable. - B. Workers' Compensation Insurance.
+Each party shall comply with any information or reporting requirements required by other party's insurer(s), to the extent reasonably practicable.
+IES' cost of procuring insurance coverage under this Agreement is a corporate cost to be paid by IES. - B. Workers' Compensation Insurance.
 Each party shall maintain workers' compensation insurance as required by law, covering their respective employees. - C. Other Insurance Requirements.
-In addition to the insurance requirements outlines above, the parties hereto agree to comply with all applicable insurance coverage requirements as specifically set forth in Section 11.2 of the Contract, the terms and conditions of which are incorporated herein by reference.
+In addition to the insurance requirements outlined above, the parties hereto agree to comply with all applicable insurance coverage requirements as specifically set forth in Section 11.2 of the Contract, the terms, and conditions of which are incorporated herein by reference.